coreflighttech/B737-MCP/README.md

 # ModeControlPanel

-How to upload Firmware to the MCP?
+How to upload Firmware to the Core Flight Tech.
+B737 MCP?

 -Close all applications and be sure X-Plane 11 is not running at the background.
 -Connect MCP via USB.
 Open Xloader.exe , and click file selection button.